Getting Ready For Camp

 We understand and appreciate that by choosing Beber Camp, many parents are also making a decision to send their child a great distance.
 The partnership between parents and camp is essential in helping to ensure that everyone has a safe, positive summer experience.
 We are committed to working with your family to make getting to and from camp as safe and easy as possible.

-We offer transportation to pick up your child(ren) from Chicago O’Hare airport; it is important to note that all flights need to arrive at Chicago O’Hare Airport between 10 AM – 2 PM.
+We offer transportation to pick up your child(ren) from Chicago O’Hare airport and Milwaukee airport; it is important to note that all flights must arrive at Chicago O’Hare Airport or Milwaukee Airport between 10 AM and 2 PM.

 Bus to Camp